kyle0r/recursive-downloader/README.md

 ## Demo video
 https://github.com/user-attachments/assets/63f89cd0-91d1-49f4-bfd6-dd591f5faaa0

-# Limitations
-## `Content-Type: text/html`
-In its current form, `recursive-downloader` downloads MIME types that **DO NOT** match the `text/html` pattern.
-In other words, by default, the utility downloads everything but HTML.
-💡 It would be relatively easy to change the logic to optionally download HTML.
-Feel free to submit a PR or feature request.

-MIME types are also known as Media Type [🔗](https://en.wikipedia.org/wiki/Media_type) or the HTML header `Content-Type` [🔗](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type)
-When `recursive-downloader` encounters a URI with `Content-Type: text/html`, it fetches the resource and parses any hrefs.
-The hrefs are added to the list of `pendingUris`.
-There is no "downloading" of the HTML to file.  \
-Reference: A list of common MIME types hosted by Mozilla [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/MIME_types/Common_types).
-## Local memory
-`recursive-downloader` maintains lists of the URIs it processes in memory; if the URIs being processed have an extreme number of hrefs, then `spider.js` can be expected to run out of local memory.
-This could be mitigated by offloading the list storage to a larger and/or more efficient list storage mechanism, such as an `sqlite` database, or even file backed storage.
-## CasperJS
-I recommend reading the `spider.js` code docs to understand more about how `spider.js` works and some of the drawbacks of `CasperJS`.
-There are limitations on which `npm` packages can be run within the `CasperJS` runtime.
-This is a good reason to port the code to a modern web spider library.
-In other words, I would port the code before implementing external URI list storage, so that the utility is not restricted in its choice of libraries.
-There are some ideas captured in the code docs.
 # Installation
 💡🔐 The following steps are preferably performed as a non-root user for best InfoSec practice.
 ## Automated installer